AaronNogal/uni-wdc-group-assignment/README.md

 -   **Robert:**
     -   [ ] `/` Fix CSS.
     -   [x] Basic server page routing.
-    -   [ ] Ensuring everything works together.
+    -   [ ] Ensuring everything works together.~~

-    -   [ ] Will sort out pages we are all going to do after talkign about vue, till then will do whatever.
+**Will sort out pages we are all going to do after talkign about vue, till then will do whatever we need to.**

 ## Logs